stfc/cloud-docs/source/tutorials/JupyterHubDocumentation.rst

 Recreating Instance
 ----------------------

 JupyterHub requires Python 3 so I used Python 3.6 throughout for this proof of concept.

 Inside :bash:`/home/USERNAME/jupyterhub/test-hub`, there's a :bash:`requirements.txt` file which is the output of a :bash:`pip freeze` done on the virtual environment used for this proof of concept.
 If you don't have access to this, I installed: :bash:`jupyterhub`, :bash:`jupyterhub-ldapauthenticator` and :bash:`libcloudspawner` using Pip.

 To launch notebook servers on OpenStack, JupyterHub must be installed on the VM.
 The easiest way to do this is by creating a VM using an image that has it pre-installed.
-On the OpenStack project used, there's an snapshot called :bash:`SL7 NoGui w/ JupyterHub-3` which has JupyterHub (including Python 3.6) installed, along with a 'user folder' - this is the intended base folder for notebook servers (this option is set in the jupyterhub config file).
+You will need to create an image which has JupyterHub (including Python 3.6) installed, along with any software required by your community and a 'user folder' - this is the intended base folder for notebook servers (this option is set in the jupyterhub config file).
 As of writing, this folder is :bash:`/home/USERNAME/jupyterhub-user-folder`.

 This JupyterHub instance I used has a host certificate with it.
 This is because authentication uses SSL.
-The certificate expires May 2020.
+A self signed certificate will work for testing or various tiers of more trusted certificates can be requested via cloud-support@gridpp.rl.ac.uk

-It should be noted there's a security group on the project used for this for port 8000.
+It should be noted the project needs a security group to allow port 8000.

 ----------------------
 LDAP Authentication